loook-loook/bus-ticket-project/README.md

 # bus-ticket-project

 bus ticket project I made for an assignment in uni.
+Please download all csv files along with the python file to properly run the program

 dear marker of said project if you have not marked my project already,